Making your choices

 The Faculty of Arts and Social Science’s Enrolment Planner has information to assist you in choosing which subject areas you wish to major in, and in making your unit of study choices.

 You can also watch the videos provided on this web site and hear from other students about their first year experience.

 Using the Enrolment Planner

-It’s worthwhile spending some time planning your first year using the Enrolment Planner as it will make enrolling quicker and easier.
+It’s worthwhile spending some time planning your first-year using the Enrolment Planner as it will make enrolling quicker and easier.

 The academic year

-Before you continue, we would like briefly to explain how the academic year works at the University of Sydney.
+Before you continue, we would like to briefly explain how the academic year works at the University of Sydney.